wellsjo/odesza/README.md

 - fully expressive inline JavaScript
 - support for Express
 - no magic, 0 dependencies, and just 150 lines of code

-**NOT good for**
-- shorthand HTML or tags
-- special operators/functions
-- whitespace sensitivity

 #Install
 ```